Usage

 Change transmit hold value to the specified value.
 This value

-is used to compute the TTL of transmitted packets which is
+is used to compute the TTL of transmitted packets which is the

-fault value is 4 and therefore the default TTL is 120 sec-
+the default TTL is 120 seconds.

 configure [ports ethX [,…]] lldp status rx-and-tx | rx-only |